 You should be able to justify the presence of every element on the face of the website.
 If it doesn’t make sense, or if the website is manageable even without its presence, then it should be taken off right away.

 2. A user typically spends 10-15 secs on a website.
-What is a users take away after spending 15 secs?
+What is a user take away after spending 15 secs?

 If your website is not able to leave a visual perception just after 10 seconds, it has then probably failed its purpose.